Loops and Files#

 Files#

-Now that we know how to count, let’s see how we can read words from a file.
-We can download War and Peace from Project Gutenberg, which is a repository of free books at https://www.gutenberg.org.
+Now that we know how to count, let’s see how to read words from a file.
+As an example, we’ll read a file that contains the text of Tolstoy’s famous novel, War and Peace.
+We can download it from Project Gutenberg, which is a repository of free books.
+Instructions are in the notebook for this chapter.

 In order to read the contents of the file, you have to open it, which you can do with the open function.